Skip to main content

 233 E Chapman St

 The Fenske House on Chapman St is one of the oldest and finest homes in Ely.
 The house was built by August J. Fenske in the early 189Os for his bride Ella Wilson Fenske.
-Both August and Ella were accomplished residents; August owned a hardware and furniture business and was active on local boards, and Ella was an early school teacher in Ely.
+Both August and Ella were accomplished residents; August owned a hardware and furniture business and was active on local boards.
+Ella was an early school teacher in Ely.
 Born in Michigan in the 1860s, August died in 1934 and is buried at the Ely Cemetery.
 Ella died in 1912 and is buried at the Ely Cemetery.
 The house is now a private residence.